agda/agda/doc/user-manual/language/foreign-function-interface.lagda.rst

 ---------------------------------

-Once a suitable mapping between Haskell types and Agda types has been set up, Haskell functions whose types map to an Agda type can be exposed to Agda code with a ``COMPILE`` pragma::
+Once a suitable mapping between Haskell types and Agda types has been set up, Haskell functions whose types map to Agda types can be exposed to Agda code with a ``COMPILE`` pragma::

   open import Agda.Builtin.IO